THREATENED GARDENS

 The following statement was submitted to the Land Bank Board’s collection of written testimonies in preparation for their meeting on Tuesday, March 14, 2023 @ 10:00am.

+This plan includes policy recommendations that address the ongoing urgency of threatened gardens, however, unfortunately, important recommendations from community input were struck out in the process —such as the legalization of hens and a moratorium on sheriff sales of active gardens.
+And a lot of language was adapted to be more passive than we originally drafted.
 There are, however, crucial maps and data in the introduction chapter that make the case for urban agriculture and the ways land insecurity continue to impact the community.
 There is also a chapter dedicated to LAND with the goal of increasing land security and access towards land ownership.
 Policy recommendations include Land Bank reforms that are still intended to improve access and pathways to land ownership for growers.

 RESTORE COMMUNITY LAND CAMPAIGN

-in partnership with Iglesias Gardens, Neighborhood Gardens Trust, Philadelphia Legal Assistance, Public Interest Law Center, Soil Generation, as well as Councilmembers Jamie Gauthier and Helen Gym
+Forged by Councilmember Kendra Brooks in partnership with Iglesias Gardens, Neighborhood Gardens Trust, Philadelphia Legal Assistance, Public Interest Law Center, Soil Generation, as well as Councilmembers Jamie Gauthier and Helen Gym

 This campaign, which launched in May 2022, “has identified approximately 500 at-risk parcels that are actively being used as gardens and side yards, and approximately 475 parcels that could be acquired for affordable housing assemblage.
 It proposes that the City reacquire these lots, and then partner with District Councilmembers, community stakeholders, and the Administration to prioritize parcels to be acquired by the Land Bank and establish clear pathways for community ownership of land.”